TobiasUhmann/android-studio-log-templates-for-kotlin/README.md

 * Download [templates/AndroidLogKotlin.xml](/templates/AndroidLogKotlin.xml) and move it into Android Studio's `templates` directory (on Windows: C:\Users\John\\.AndroidStudio3.1\config\templates)

+The templates will be available after restarting Android Studio.

 # Overview

 The following subsections show the main differences of Kotlin (below) compared to Java (above):